mgmuscari/agenty/docs/documentation/structured_io.md

 ### Custom Validation

+BaseIO objects are Pydantic Models.
 You can add custom validation to your models:

 ```python
 from pydantic import validator